CoderDojo-Content/Intermediate-Wearables/en/params-and-loops.md

             }
         }
     ```
     Instead of using a particular number for the delay, you are using the second **parameter** of your function.
+This means you can choose different values for the `delay` when you call the function.

 6. Add another call to your function inside `loop`, to turn the lights off as well as on:
     ```